ut-issl/s2e-documents/README.md

 	   1. [How to build with Ubuntu in Docker](./General/HowToCompileWithUbuntuInDocker.md) for **both Windows and Mac** users
 	   1. How to build with other compilers will be written
    1. Set up of External Libraries
-      **NOTE**: Currenly, this setting sequence is included in the mandatory setups described above.
+      **NOTE**: Currently, this setting sequence is included in the mandatory setups described above.
 So users don't need to see the following documents.
       1. [How to download CSPICE Library](./General/HowToDwnloadCSPCElibrary.md)
 	   1. [How to download and make NRLMSISE00 Library](./General/HowToDownloadNRLMSISE00library.md)
-   1. Visulalization of Simulation Results
+   1. Visualization of Simulation Results
       1. [How to Visualize Simulation Results](./General/HowToVisualizeSimulationResults.md)

 1. Tutorials
-   - We strongly recommend to sequencially follow the tutorials without external hardware at first.
+   - We strongly recommend to sequentially follow the tutorials without external hardware at first.
    1. [Getting Started](./Tutorials/GettingStarted.md)
    - <details><summary> Tutorials without any external hardware </summary>